vincetallica/vincetallica.github.io/_posts/2017-03-13-Perfect-Day.markdown

 6:30AM - 8AM, wakeup, cleanup, workout in the morning
 8AM - 12PM - start working on work
 12PM - 2PM - lunch and talk with friends/business partners
-2PM - 5:30pm - more work ideally with people (social)
+2PM - 5:30PM - more work ideally with people (social)
-5:30 PM-10PM home for dinner with family and wife, do work around house
+5:30 PM - 10 PM home for dinner with family and wife, do work around house
 {% endhighlight %}

 How can I achieve this?
 Apparently learning to make online income is a good way.